 The main window contains three control areas described below.
-Click on a portion to learn more.
+Click on a portion of the graphic to learn more:

-Use the Canvas View to move and resize your image and a shadow of the keyboard keys (the overlay).
+Use the Canvas View to move and resize your image and a shadow image of the keyboard keys (the overlay).
 This is how you define a frame.
-As you move either the image or the overlay, the lights on your keyboard update in real time.
+As you move either the image or the overlay, the lights on your keyboard update instantly.

 Move your picture around in the canvas by clicking and dragging.
 Click and drag in the lower-right corner of the picture to change the size and stretch.

 Use the Overlay Opacity slider to change the transparency of the overlay layer.
-This is a guide for you and has no effect on how the lights appear in the frame.
+This is a guide for design and has no effect on how the lights appear in the frame.

 The center of the interface gives precision control over image and overlay size and location.

-The numbers and arrows in the upper section show and control the exact location and size of the picture in the canvas.
+The numbers and arrows in the Picture Control section show and control the exact location and size of the picture in the canvas.
 You can type numbers in the boxes.
-Click the 1:1 button to force the image height to be in original proportion to the current width.
+Click the 1:1 button to change the image height to be in proportion to the current width.

 The Overlay Control section shows and controls the location and size of the keyboard overlay that defines the frame.

 Pixel Sample Size controls color blending.
-When it’s fully left, the program samples a single pixel color in the picture for each key.
+When it’s fully on the left, the program samples a single pixel color in the picture for each key.
 Moving the picture only slightly can result in rapid color fluctuation.
 As you move the slider to the right, more pixels around the original one get averaged together as the color for each key.
 This will smooth color fluctuation as you move the image.
-Note, the edges of the picture are not blended with the background color.
+Note, the edges of the picture never blend with the background color.

 On the right side of the interface is the frame set sequencer.